aziuol/CarND-Advanced-Lane-Lines/writeup_template.md

 #### 1. Briefly state how you computed the camera matrix and distortion coefficients.
 Provide an example of a distortion corrected calibration image.

-The code for this step is contained in the first code cell of the IPython notebook located in "./examples/example.ipynb" (or in lines # through # of the file called `some_file.py`).
+The followed the principles outlined to perform a calibration on the camera and correct lens distortion factor.

-I start by preparing "object points", which will be the (x, y, z) coordinates of the chessboard corners in the world.
+(1)   I start by preparing "object points", which will be the (x, y, z) coordinates of the chessboard corners in the world.
 Here I am assuming the chessboard is fixed on the (x, y) plane at z=0, such that the object points are the same for each calibration image.
 Thus, `objp` is just a replicated array of coordinates, and `objpoints` will be appended with a copy of it every time I successfully detect all chessboard corners in a test image.  `imgpoints` will be appended with the (x, y) pixel position of each of the corners in the image plane with each successful chessboard detection.

-I then used the output `objpoints` and `imgpoints` to compute the camera calibration and distortion coefficients using the `cv2.calibrateCamera()` function.
-I applied this distortion correction to the test image using the `cv2.undistort()` function and obtained this result:
+(2) Use OpenCv function  `cv2.findChessboardCorners(gray, (nx,ny), None)` and pass in my grayscale converted chessboard images (`gray`), including the number of corners I expect in the x direction (`nx`) and the number of corners I expect in the y direction (`ny`)
+Note that calibration images indexed {1,4,5,20} could not be undistorted using the 9x6 inner corner definition because the outermost corners either extended beyond the photo (or where at the image boundary)

+(3) Use OpenCv function  `cv2.calibrateCamera(objpoints, imgpoints, gray.shape[::-1], None, None) `.
+As described in the openCV documentation [here] (https://docs.opencv.org/2.4/modules/calib3d/doc/camera_calibration_and_3d_reconstruction.html).
+The function uses a pin-hole camera model to return the camera matrix, distortion coefficients, output vector of rotation for each chessboard patern, and the output vector for tranlation required to consequently undistort the image.

+Refer to [undistortedImage]

 ![alt text][image1]